Survival models and health sequences: Reverse alignment

-While the conditional independence assumption is mathematically clear-cut, the situation in practice may be considerably more muddy.
-Consider, for example, the CSL1 trial organized by the Copenhagen Study Group for Liver Diseases in the 1960s to study the effect of prednizone on the survival of patients diagnosed with liver cirrhosis.
+While the sequential conditional independence assumption is mathematically clear-cut, the situation in practice may be considerably more muddy.
+Consider, for example, the CSL1 trial organized by the Copenhagen Study Group for Liver Diseases in the 1960s to study the effect of prednisone on the survival of patients diagnosed with liver cirrhosis.
 In this instance $Y(\cdot)$ is a composite blood coagulation index called the prothrombin level: details can be found in Andersen, Hansen and Keiding (1991).
-Beginning at death, the reverse-time mean intervals between appointments are 77, 210 and 251 days, while the medians are 21, 165 and 292 days.
+Beginning at death, the reverse-time mean intervals between appointments are $77$, $210$ and $252$ days, while the medians are $21$, $166$ and $293$ days.
 In other words, half of the patients who died had their final appointment within the last three weeks of life.
-It is evident that the appointment intensity increases as $s\to 0$ in reverse time, which is not, in itself, a violation of~(\ref{condindep}).
+It is evident that the appointment intensity increases as $s\to 0$ in reverse time, which is not, in itself, a violation of~(\ref{sci}).
 However, one might surmise that the increased intensity is related to the patient's state of health or perception thereof.
-Condition~(\ref{condindep}) implies that the appointment intensity in reverse time does not depend on the blood coagulation index, and it is then unclear to what extent the condition may be violated by patient behaviour.
+Condition~(\ref{sci}) implies that the appointment intensity does not depend on the blood coagulation index other than at earlier appointments, and it is then unclear to what extent the condition may be violated by patient-initiated appointments.
+Liest\o l and Andersen (2002, section~4.1) note that 71 off-schedule appointments occurred less than 10 days prior to death, the majority of which were patient-initiated.
+They also examine the effect on hazard estimates of excluding unscheduled prothrombin measurements.

 Although we refer to $Y(\cdot)$ generically as the patient's {\it state of health,} this description is not to be taken literally.
 The actual meaning depends on what has in fact been measured: in general, $Y(\cdot)$~is only one component or one aspect of patient health.